Hearty New England Grinder Sandwich

 These substantial sandwiches shine as the centerpiece of a casual meal.
 Serve them alongside kettle cooked potato chips, a simple vinegar based coleslaw, or a light Italian pasta salad.
 For beverages, consider a crisp lager beer, sparkling Italian soda, or iced tea with lemon.
 For dessert, keep it simple with cannoli or a plate of Italian cookies to maintain the Italian American theme.

 A stack of sandwiches with lettuce and meat.
-Save This
+Save to Pinterest

 A stack of sandwiches with lettuce and meat. | yummywithmia.com